 The aforementioned method was validated through the comparison between electrical measurements and infrared (IR) thermography image acquisitions [30].
 The correlation between the maximum temperature estimated by the voltage measurements and the related IR images showed that the accuracy of the model corresponds to about 11%.

-The method provided the maximum temperature and the time to achieve it during the drilling with different drill bits.
-According to the method, when the maximum temperature value is reached; it remains constant.
+The method determined the maximum temperature and the time to achieve it during drilling with different drill bits.
+According to the method, once the maximum temperature value is reached, it remains constant.

-In the present study, the method is applied in three different experimental conditions, with three metal bits with diameters equal to 2 mm, 3 mm and 5.5 mm.
-With these three configurations, called “Drill 2”, “Drill 3” and “Drill 5”, the maximum temperatures reached were 130 °C, 82 °C and 60 °C, respectively.
-By these values and applying the Arrhenius relation, we looked for the ITL signal loss and therefore we simulated the consequent glow curves considering the Randall-Wilkins model and according to Podgorsak approximation [11].
+In the present study, the method is applied in three different experimental conditions with three metal bits with diameters equal to 2 mm, 3 mm and 5.5 mm.
+With these three configurations, called Drill 2, Drill 3 and Drill 5, the maximum temperatures reached were 130 °C, 82 °C and 60 °C, respectively.
+Using these values and applying the Arrhenius relation, we looked for ITL signal loss and then simulated the consequent glow curves based on the Randall-Wilkins model and the Podgorsak approximation [11].

-The Arrhenius equation defines the probability per unit time of release of an electron from the traps and it is:
+The Arrhenius equation defines the probability per unit time of the release of an electron from the traps:

 p=s∙e -EkT (12)

-where p is the probability per unit time, s the frequency factor defined in equation 2 and we consider this value as 10-12 s-1.
-E is the trap depth, the energy needed to release an electron from the trap, k is the Boltzmann’ constant (8.617×10-5 eV/K) and T the absolute temperature.
-Table 1 shows the temperature values related to the maximum intensity of quartz peaks (Tm) and the corresponding values of the trap depths (E), used for the calculation of the TL intensity losses [34].
+where p is the probability per unit time and s is the frequency factor defined in equation 2; we consider this value to be 10-12 s-1.
+E is the trap depth (the energy needed to release an electron from the trap), k is the Boltzmann’ constant (8.617×10-5 eV/K) and T the absolute temperature.
+Table 1 shows the temperature values related to the maximum intensity of the quartz peaks (Tm) and the corresponding values of the trap depths (E), which were used for the calculation of the TL intensity losses [34].

 Table 1.
 Parameters used to simulate the glow curves: Tm is the temperature value related to maximum intensity of peaks; E is the value of the trap depths.